-(b) 2021 STI Award Criteria
+2022 STI Award Criteria

-For 2021, the Remuneration, People and Culture Committee approved a revised approach to the KPI setting and STI plan reward model to align Management to the One Team value and focus company leadership on strategy delivery.
-The target award value of 90% and 60% of annual base salary for the CEO and Management respectively have not changed.
+For 2022, the Remuneration, People and Culture Committee approved the continued approach to the KPI setting and STI plan reward model to align Management to the One Team value and focus company leadership on strategy delivery.
+The incoming CEO has adopted 100% of the Corporate KPI's which is a pivot from the 2021 STI measures and weighting framework for the position.
+The target award value of 90% and 60% of annual base salary for the CEO and Management respectively remain unchanged.

-The KPI weighting is based on an 80/20 common model:
+The KPI weighting model is:

 Corporate KPI Weighting Business Unit Strategy KPI Weighting

-CEO 80% 20%
+CEO 100% -

 Other Executives 80% 20%